rafaelcabral223/blurry-loading/README.md

 # Blurry Loading

 When starting the site, the application opens a counter from 0% to 100%.
-At 0%, the image is completely blurred and as the percentage increases, the image starts to come into focus.
+At 0%, the image is completely blurred and as the percentage increases, the image starts to come into focus and the numbers start to disappear.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |